CrumbEatrNetwork/CrumbEatr/docs/WHITEPAPER.md

 Realms are sub-communities centered around specific topics.
 Each realm can establish its terms and conditions, breaching which can lead to:

--   Flagging of the user's post to stalwarts.
+-   Flagging of the user's post to arbiters.
 -   Moving the post from a realm by the realm controller, incurring penalties.

 Upon joining a realm, users implicitly agree to its terms and conditions.